 Hamstring flexibility unaffected by more static stretching

-One article on PainSci cites Bandy 1997: Complete Guide to Low Back Pain
+One page on PainSci cites Bandy 1997: The Complete Guide to Low Back Pain

 This study checked for an effect of static stretching frequency and duration on hamstring flexibility, which was measured by testing the range of motion of knee extension.
 The results suggest that there is nothing gained by stretching longer than 30 seconds, or doing it more than 2-3 times a day, but stretching did help ROM.
 ROM did not improve in the control group, which did no stretching at all.